blowmage/blowmage.github.com/_posts/2013-07-08-minitest-spec-rails4.md

 But wait, this is Ruby!
 To use nested `describe` blocks in your tests, we just need to remove the method from ActiveSupport::TestCase.
 To do this, add a call to `remove_method` just before MiniTest::Spec::DSL is added in the test helper:

+{% highlight ruby %}
 class ActiveSupport::TestCase
   ActiveRecord::Migration.check_pending!

   # Setup all fixtures in test/fixtures/*.yml for all tests in alphabetical order.
   #
   # Note: You'll currently still have to declare fixtures explicitly in integration tests
   # -- they do not yet inherit this setting
   fixtures :all

   # Add more helper methods to be used by all tests here...
   class << self
     remove_method :describe
   end

   extend MiniTest::Spec::DSL

   register_spec_type self do |desc|
     desc < ActiveRecord::Base if desc.is_a?
 Class
   end
 end
+{% endhighlight %}

 If you prefer expectations to assertions, we'll need to add expectations for the several assertions that Rails provides, such as `assert_response`, `assert_redirected_to`, and `assert_difference`.
 We can do all this in the test helper file.